-Not All Stories are Created Equal
+Not All User Stories are Created Equal

-Over a large enough sample, you will start to see the same bell curve shape in the time it took to complete those stories.
 Some three point stories might take two hours to complete while others take twelve; but most take seven.
 At the same time, some of your five point stories will take ten hours to complete and some twenty four; but most take eighteen.
 Consider the overlap in the following diagram:

 Commitment Driven Planning